NehemiahPietersen/KlipboardAssessment/README.md

 ## Customer Manager
 A simple and efficient desktop application built with C# and Windows Forms for managing customer information and their related transactions.
 It uses a local database for reliable, offline data storage.

-**NOTE: The file has been published to the "PublishFolder" of the Project**
+**NOTE: The file has been published to the "PublishFolder" or follow the "path:KlipboardAssessment\bin\publish" of the Project**

 ## Features
 1. Customer Management: Add, view, edit, and delete customer records.